Virgin Gorda British Virgin Islands Travel Guide

 Direct giving can sometimes create dependency.

-Donate to groups dedicated to environmental protection.
+Donate to groups dedicated to environmental conservation.

 Make a difference by spending your money locally.
 Choose small businesses and authentic experiences over large chains.